Logging

 reactiveLogSource.MessageLogged.Subscribe(this.OnMessageLogged);

-is an observable of LogEntry
+IReactiveLogSource is basically the same as ILogSource, but MessageLogged is an observable of LogEntry instead

-scheduler can be set for the MessageLogged
+scheduler can be set for the MessageLogged observable.

 using SharpHook.Logging;